The Guide to Planning a House Purchase and Setting 'Suspensive' conditions

 Before you sign a contract, you and your notaire should make some enquiries as to the structural integrity of the building.
 You may also want to identify where home improvements are required in advance, or where extensions to the home may be desirable.
 If you identify any restrictions to such plans, the value of the property may need to be re-evaluated.
 However, you can insist that certain issues must be addressed before the completion of the sale - by inserting a 'clause suspensive' for each one.
 For instance, you may want to stipulate that a sale is dependent on planning permission - known as a 'Certificat d'Urbanisme Positif' in France - being obtained before the property changes hands.

-You have 6 weeks to get a loan approbation by a bank in France.
+You usually have 6 weeks to get a loan approbation by a bank in France.
 Please contact your BNP Paribas adviser as soon as your real estate offer has been accepted.
-If your loan approbation is negative, you will be able to get your deposit back.
+If your loan approbation is negative, under certain conditions indicated in the property contract, you could then get your deposit back.
 If you want, your BNP Paribas mortgage adviser can directly contact your notary to keep him updated about the progress of your application.
 BNP Paribas will also help you understand all the processes in place, as well as the timing to respect, for you to take your decision in time.

 Negotiating the contract